 You will need to complete our online form which can be found by clicking on the button below.

-We will aim to complete your request within 5 to 7 working days, excluding requests made after 4pm on weekdays or on bank holidays and at the weekend.
+We will aim to complete your request within 5 to 7 working days, excluding requests made on bank holidays and at the weekend.
 We will email you to confirm whether your repayment holiday has been successful and when you’ll need to start making future payments again.

 Personal current account customers can now withdraw up to £500 from UK cash machines.